-Domain: Instruction and Student Achievement lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A - uny 22.
+Domain: Instruction and Student Achievement Im Implementation Status tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α Tuny 22.
 Teachers of SWDs who spend less than 80% of their day in general education classes use formative assessment data to identify effective instructional and behavioral interventions that, when implemented in general education and natural contexts, allow SWDs to make progress toward meeting IEP and learning goals.
 Special education teachers use formative assessment to identify student needs, adjust instruction, revise behavior plans and identify opportunities for learning in general education and natural contexts.
 Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in general education classes, such as observational data to identify effective behavior supports for learning in the general - education classes, such as observational data to identify effective behavior supports for learning in the general education classroom.
+Teachers of students in self-contained classrooms use formative assessment data to identify effective behavior supports for learning in the general education classroom.
 Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in natural contexts, such as lunchroom, media center and school store.
-Y Teachers utilize formative assessments aligned to departments' instructional calendars to note student data for planning remediation and enrichment activities for all students, including SWD's.
-ESE Support Facilitators provide remediation opportunities through collaboration with teachers based on data collected through classroom assessments.
-Sugge Suggested Measures: Sample assessments, MTSS meeting minutes, classroom data, documentation showing adjustments in instruction or behavior plans. educat Note: This indicator refers to the use of formative assessment data to ensure SWDs served in self-contained and resource settings have opportunities to receive educational services in general education classes.
+Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in general education classes, such as observational data to identify effective behavior supports for learning in the general - education classes.
+Special education teachers use formative assessment to identify student needs, adjust instruction, revise behavior plans and identify opportunities for learning in general education and natural contexts.
+Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in natural contexts, such as lunchroom, media center and school store.
+Sugge ested Measures: Sample assessments, MTS S meeting minutes, classroom data, documentation show ving adjust ments in i nstruction or behavi or plans. educat Note: This indicator refers to the use of formative assessment data to ensure SWDs served in self-contained and resource settings have opportunities to receive educational services in general education classes.
 Assessment data are used to determine interventions and supports that follow the student into general education classes, rather than providing educational supports and services in a pull-out model.
+Comm Comments: